Upcoming Groups and Workshops

 Academic Success Workshops

 Good study skills are a necessary component of academic success at Lehman College.
 We are offering four different workshops to help a student navigate through some of the pitfalls that can impede their success.
 These workshops provide students with an opportunity to develop the skills needed to improve their study and test taking skills, improve motivation and reduce their anxiety related to academic stress.
-We will offer a series of workshops on Time and Stress Management, Procrastination and the Myth of Perfection, and Managing the World As It Is.
-These workshops will be offered every Wednesday at 3:30pm beginning on September 30, 2015.
-For the full schedule click here.
+We will offer a series of workshops on Nobody's Perfect, Managing the World As It Is, Healthy Relationships and Safe Zone.
+These workshops can be provided in classroom or to your student group.
+Please contact firstname.lastname@example.org to schedule these workshop presentations.